FDio/csit/docs/report/introduction/test_environment_intro.rst

   server as TG both connected in ring topology.

-Tested SUT servers are based on a range of processors including Intel Xeon Haswell-SP, Intel Xeon Skylake-SP, Intel Xeon Cascadelake-SP, Arm, Intel Atom.
+Tested SUT servers are based on a range of processors including Intel Xeon Haswell-SP, Intel Xeon Skylake-SP, Intel Xeon Cascade Lake-SP, Arm, Intel Atom.
 More detailed description is provided in :ref:`tested_physical_topologies`.
 Tested logical topologies are described in :ref:`tested_logical_topologies`.